|◄ APRIL ►|

 ▲Saturday, April 1

-Apr 1: Owen Lattimore returns to New York from Afghanistan were he was heading a U.N.
-Mission.
-With his wife and son by his side, Lattimore angrily denies Sen. McCarthy’s charges that Lattimore was working with Communists “to destroy the nation by force of violence.”
+Apr 1: Lattimore returns to the U.S., calls McCarthy a “hit-and-run politician.”
+Owen Lattimore, a Johns Hopkins University expert on the Far East, returns to New York from Afghanistan were he was heading a U.N. mission on economic assistance and development.
+With his wife and son by his side, Lattimore angrily denies Sen. McCarthy’s (R-WI) charges that Lattimore was working with Communists “to destroy the nation by force of violence.”
 McCarthy had also privately charged that Lattimore was “the top Russian espionage agent in this country.”
 Lattimore calls McCarthy a “base and miserable creature” and a “hit-and-run politician.”
-Lattimore charges that McCarthy’s “obviously political” attacks against the State Department were seriously damaging to America’s position abroad and helping the Soviets in ways that “exceed their wildest dreams.”
+Lattimore says that McCarthy’s “obviously political” attacks against the State Department were seriously damaging to America’s position abroad and helping the Soviets in ways that “exceed their wildest dreams.”

 ▲Sunday, April 2